Key takeaways

 Review the extras that are embedded in your credit card account and plan on using them accordingly.

 “Some credit cards even offer exclusive travel deals if you book your trip directly through them, and the savings can be significant,” says Bodge.
-Look for a card issuer that has a travel portal, such as American Express, Capital One, Chase and Citi.
+Look for a card issuer that has a travel portal, such as American Express, Capital One and Chase.

 “Planning ahead can reduce stress, help you stay on track to reach your financial goals and enable you to truly kick back and enjoy your time while traveling this summer,” says Gaughan, who also encourages saving throughout the year for getaways.
 “You can avoid putting yourself in a financial bind when you spontaneously book a trip.”

-For more travel planning tips, visit Bankrate’s travel toolkit.
+For more travel planning tips, check out Bankrate’s travel toolkit.